Bleznolap/R_repository/README.md

 # R_repository
-This repository will hold RMarkdown knitted to html files for my work on computational genomics.
+This repository will hold RMarkdown knit to html files for my work on computational genomics.